jinoopy/swpp202001-team1/README.md

 > `"preset-passes": ....`

-You may freely touch the list of presets included.
+It is recommended not to modify or delete existing component.
 If you add a custom pipeline, this will appear in the 3rd option in the `-dev` mode.

 > `"run": ...`

-This is for the run mode later on.
-Do not touch or modify now.
+This is for the run mode.
+This contains the information about the order of optimizations and backend sequence.